Dental Care for Cats

 Remember, this should be fun for you and your cat.
 Keep sessions short and positive.
 Be sure to praise your cat throughout the process.

-After your cat is used to having the flavoured gauze in her mouth, you are ready to start with a finger brush.
-We need to get your cat used to the consistency of this so, let your cat lick something tasty off of the brush so she gets used to the texture.
+- After your cat is used to having the flavoured gauze in their mouth, you are ready to start with a finger brush.
+We need to get your cat used to the consistency of this so, let your cat lick something tasty off of the brush so they gets used to the texture.

 It may take up to a month or more before you are able to brush your cats teeth properly but do persevere- it will be worth it when your cat has lovely teeth & fresh breath.